Pompeo Strikes Back Against Iranian Foreign Minister's Claim that General Was on 'Diplomatic Mission'

 During a news conference, Pompeo scoffed at claims Soleimani was on a diplomatic mission in Iraq at the time of his death.
 It was a claim made by Iran's foreign minister.
 As the rhetoric of revenge flows from Iran, there's also mourning some of which turned deadly.

 High emotions in a multitude of thousands led to a stampede Tuesday in Soleimani's hometown of Kerman.
-Nearly three dozen people were killed, another couple of hundred injured.
+Dozens were killed and hundreds injured.

 Meanwhile halfway around the world, Pompeo underscored the Trump administration's decision to take action on Soleimani because of an imminent threat based on intelligence and history.